FikriAbdillah01/credit-card-fraud-analysis/README.md

 - imbalanced-learn ver 0.13.0

 ## Data Description
 The data published by Machine Learning Research Group University Libe de Bruxelles.
 Credit card dataset cannot be uploaded to Github due to large data size.
-This dataset can be downloaded in Kaggle platform.
+This dataset is open-source and can be downloaded in Kaggle platform.
 The dataset contains:

 - Time: This feature represents time when the credit card transaction occured
 - the amount of transaction: represent the total transaction occured at that time
-- Identity of the customer (V1 to V32): due to the protection regulation of the bank, the identity customer is turned into random numbers
+- Identity of the customer (V1 to V32): due to the protection regulation of the bank, the identity customer is turned into random, float numbers
 - Class: A column that contains indications of fraud or not a transaction.

 ## Exploratory Data Analysis